carpentries-incubator/machine-learning-novice-python/_episodes/04-data.md

 4                            0                   ALIVE
 ```

-An alternative method, often used when there is no intrinsic ordering in our variables, is "one hot encoding".

-In one hot encoding, we create a new column for each categorical value and then assign a 0 or 1 (False or True) to the column (i.e. for a single categorical variable, there is a single "hot" - or true - state).

 ## Missing data

-Some types of models - for example some decision trees - are able to implicitly handle missing data.
+Certain types of models - for example some decision trees - are able to implicitly handle missing data.
 For our logistic regression, we will need to impute values.
 We will take a simple approach of replacing with the median.

 With physiological data, imputing from the median typically implies that the missing observation is a "healthy" normal.
 As the clinicians say, in hospital you do not want to be the interesting patient!